kora-projects/kora-docs/mkdocs/blog/en/kora-compile-time-and-development-speed.md

 ---

-## Compilation Is Also Easier to Provision Than Runtime Warm-Up
+## Compilation Is Also Easier to Provision Than Runtime Warm-Up { #compilation-is-also-easier }

 There is another operational asymmetry.